Beer hydrometer readings are necessary for every brewer who stores his tipple under pressure.

 Can beer, wine and mead be numbered amongst the healthy choice foods?
 Yes, and no. Yes, because homemade they are full of healthy vitamins and minerals, phytonutrients and lower cholesterol in the case of red wine at least.

-But, no, because alcohol makes a good servant but a very bad master; and it continually is trying to upgrade its status from nave to princeling.
+But, no, because alcohol makes a good servant but a very bad master; and it continually is trying to upgrade its status from nave to prince.

 And, no, because the alcohol processing industry in many countries adds all kinds of preservatives and enzymes that move them to junk status.
 I find it interesting that commercial beers give me severe heartburn, but my homemade braggot does not.
-It's all in the chemicals added to our bottle store tipple.
+It's all in the chemicals added to the tipple purchased at the bottle store.

 And I find Tulbagh red wine from the Western